spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html.md

 ### Set max seats

-Modifies the total number of seats in a SaaS subscription.
+Modifies the highest number of seats used on the namespace during the current subscription term.

 #### Note
-This will change the total seats in the GitLab.com subscription, but the existing order will have the original value.
+This will change the total seats owed in the GitLab.com subscription.
 Before using this option check with a support manager.

 - **Namespace:** The customer namespace as it appears in the URL.
 - **Max Seats number:** New value for max seats.